-The OBIE Standard will continue to evolve over time to cater for potential regulatory changes/clarifications, agreed Open Banking roadmap requirements and approved changes (which may include adding new functionality, fixing defects, and errata).
-Where possible, OBIE will schedule new versions of the Standard so that all participants can plan ahead and build new APIs to this plan, this will therefore reduce development and support costs for all participants and increase adoption.
+OBIE will set a schedule of new versions of the Standard so that all participants can plan ahead and build new APIs to this plan.
+This will mitigate the risk of having many different versions of the Standard live at the same time.
+This will therefore reduce development and support costs for all participants and increase adoption.